Stopping unlawful access to records guidance for health and care professionals

 If you think someone has looked at a record when they shouldn’t have, you must report this straight away in line with your organisation’s data breach reporting procedures.
 Unlawful access can in some cases be part of wider criminal behaviour.
 It also damages trust in health and care services and in some cases, can cause harm to the patient or service user.

-If you have concerns about someone unlawfully accessing records or are not sure how to report this, you can speak to your line manager, Data Protection Officer, information governance (IG), Caldicott Guardian, safeguarding lead or a Freedom to Speak Up (FTSU) guardian.
+If you have concerns about someone unlawfully accessing records or are not sure how to report this, you can speak to your line manager, DPO, IG lead, Caldicott Guardian, safeguarding lead or a Freedom to Speak Up (FTSU) guardian.